BrunoZell/stargazer-yubikey-wallet/README.md

 sub   secp256k1 2024-08-26 [E]
 ```

+ℹ️ The fingerprint `F977C90DA4077068CAAD8B299502515330CB5D0F` uniquely identifies your GPG key.
+It is derived from the public key but is not the public key itself (it's the SHA-1 hash of the public key).
+To extract the raw public key from the GPG card, you can use `gpg --export [--armor] [fingerprint]`.
+You don't need to do that manually as the Yubikey Wallet Bridge will take care of that.

 Now there is an opportunity to back up the private key so it can be recovered in case the Yubikey is lost or reset.
 For that, run `gpg --armor --export-secret-keys F977C90DA4077068CAAD8B299502515330CB5D0F > private-key.asc`.
 If you don't do that, the private key will be fully removed from the host machine in the next step.

 To copy the key to the Yubikey, run `gpg --edit-key F977C90DA4077068CAAD8B299502515330CB5D0F` with your keys fingerprint.
 Within `gpg`, type `keytocard`, copy it as Authentication key (`1`), and then `save`: